 Note that after doing so, you’ll need to update each app manually in the future.

-The above method works well on the mentioned Windows 11 Build.
-However, there is no guarantee that it will work in future versions of Windows 11.
+However, there is no guarantee that “Option 2” will work in future versions of Windows 11.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit